Fiestas and events on Wednesday / Thursday

 MUSIC

+Muro.
+22.00: Sembrant Veus - Latin American / Mediterranean folk fusion.
+Passeig Sa Riba.
+Free.

+Pollensa.
+22.00: Pollensa Festival, Accademia del Piacere - Nuria Rial (soprano); Fahmi Alqhai, Rodney Prada, Johanna Rose (viols); Rami Alqhai (violin); Miguel Rincón (baroque guitar); Javier Núñez (harpsichord); Pedro Estevan (percussion).
+Early Spanish music around the turn of the eighteenth century.
+Sant Domingo Cloister, C. Guillem Cifre de Colonya.
+25-35 euros. www.festivalpollenca.com

 Sa Pobla.
-20.30: Off Festival - Omar Lanuti and Gori Matas.
+20.30: Off Festival - Joan Palerm and Miquel Amengual.
 Plaça Major.
 Free.

-Check listing of cruise ships in port, daily markets and films in English.
+Check the cruise ships in port, weekly markets and films in English.

 FIESTAS